Correlating Cross-Iteration Noise for DP-SGD using Model Curvature: A New Objective for Correlated Noise

-Theorem \ref{thm:risk} can slot directly into \ftrl \citep{bandmf} that incorporates correlated noise with privacy amplification via batches.
-In the version of DP they use, two datasets $D$ and $D'$ are neighbors if one can be obtained from the other by blanking out 1 record. \begin{definition}[\citet{approxdp}] Given privacy parameters $\epsilon>0$ and $\delta\in[0, 1]$, a mechanism (randomized algorithm) $M$ satisfies $(\epsilon,\delta)$-differential privacy if for all pairs of neighboring datasets $D, D'$ and all subsets $S\subset \text{range}(M)$, $P(M(D)\in S) \leq e^\epsilon P(M(D')\in S) + \delta$. \end{definition} Given the privacy parameters $\epsilon, \delta$, and a desired iteration count $\T$, one first adds privacy constraints that $\diag(\mX) = \one$ (i.e., each diagonal entry of $\mX\equiv \mC^T \mC$ is 1) and $\mX$ is positive definite and banded (which enables privacy amplification).
-In other words, $\mX_{i,j} = 0$ when $|i-j| \geq b$ (the band size $b$ is a tunable hyperparameter).
-Using the notation of Theorem \ref{thm:risk}, replacing the objective function of \ftrl gives us the following optimization problem: \begin{problem} \end{problem}
+\ftrl \citep{bandmf} is a state-of-the-art DP-MF framework with privacy amplification via batches.
+In the version of DP they use, two datasets $D$ and $D'$ are neighbors if one can be obtained from the other by blanking out 1 record. \begin{definition}[\citet{approxdp}] Given privacy parameters $\epsilon>0$ and $\delta\in[0, 1]$, a mechanism (randomized algorithm) $M$ satisfies $(\epsilon,\delta)$-differential privacy if for all pairs of neighboring datasets $D, D'$ and all subsets $S\subset \text{range}(M)$, $P(M(D)\in S) \leq e^\epsilon P(M(D')\in S) + \delta$. \end{definition} Given the privacy parameters $\epsilon, \delta$, and a desired iteration count $\T$, \ftrl optimizes $\mC$ to minimize its objective function under the following constraints for privacy: (1) each diagonal entry of $\mX = \mC^\transpose \mC$ is 1, and (2) $\mX$ is positive definite and (3) banded (i.e., $\mX_{i,j} = 0, \forall |i-j| \geq b$, where the band size $b$ is a tunable hyperparameter and allows privacy amplification).
+We can simply replace the objective function of \ftrl with ours and leave the rest of the framework unchanged, which gives the following optimization problem: \begin{problem} \end{problem} As in the original \ftrl~\citep{bandmf}, this convex problem that can be solved by optimizers like L-BFGS~\citep{lbfgs} with projections onto the feasible region to enforce $\diag(\mX) = \one$, and starting with an initial guess for $\mX$ that is symmetric and positive definite.
+Following \ftrl, once an $\mX = \mC^\transpose\mC$ is obtained, one can use the Cholesky decomposition to recover $\mC$ as a lower triangular matrix.